res3066/node-githubhook-rx/README.md

 Suggested improvements:

-- Receiver should crawl the posted JSON, enforce timestamp constraints from .updated_at or .repository.pushed_at to minimize window for replay attacks.
+- DONE: Receiver should crawl the posted JSON, enforce timestamp constraints from .updated_at or .repository.pushed_at to minimize window for replay attacks.

 - https pointing to the same certs that nginx, apache, etc. uses